ZackScherl/passwordGenerator/README.md

 Michell Brito provided tutoring advice as I became stuck on getting my password to populate - I had a mistake on lines 39-42, she helped me understand the use of .push(...)

+I also will make sure to add more commits in between steps.
+I created submodules and had to clone my code to escape that conflict.